How can you bill more hours while juggling non-billable work – without burning yourself out?

 But I want you to track your time in and out of the office with a time audit.

-I do this with every client and swear by it.
+I do this with every client and they all see remarkable results.

 Sounds simple, right?